 Reverse osmosis and nanofiltration are often spoken about in unison as they are similar membrane technologies that solve a variety of process separation and filtration needs.
-The two technologies are being utilized more and more by industrial facilities looking to recycle and treat water for reuse and conservation.
+The two technologies are being utilized more and more by industrial facilities looking to recycle and treat industrial wastewater for reuse and conservation.
 As water scarcity issues continue to increase, these technologies have become a long-term economical solution for avoiding astronomical discharge and water-usage fees in addition to serving other filtration requirements, such as process-water generation and product concentration.

 If you are looking for a separation and/or filtration solution, you might be thinking RO/NF is a good fit.
 But what are reverse osmosis and nanofiltration, exactly, and how do they work?